chuckjrussell/log-analyzer/README.md

 ## Requirements

-NPM > 18.
+- Node.js 16.0 or higher
+- Read access to the log files you want to analyze

-Note: I have tested this with NPM as a package manager, it may work with yarn, pnpm or bun, but it is untested so run at your own risk.
+**Note** This has been tested with NPM as a package manager, it may work with yarn, pnpm or bun, but it is untested so run at your own risk.

 ## Installation